jmrod4/astroruby/README.markdown

 Copyright (c) 2012 Juan Manuel Rodriguez Ibañez

 You can redistribute and/or modify this software under the terms of the license GNU GPL v3 or later.
+See the license full text in the included file LICENSE.

 ### Content
 Library of functions related with astronomy which implement verifiable calculations according to well known and verified astronomical sources.